Elphnek/ansible_desktop/README.md

 # ansible_desktop
-My Ansible configuration for Linux Desktops \n
+My Ansible configuration for Linux Desktops
 In the work